An Investor’s Perspective – Part B

 Closely related to this is knowing the cash flow and understanding if the investment will generate cash flow.

 It is important to manage cash flow closely to ensure you have adequate cash for all needs.
 Managing anticipated cash inflows and outflows can be very complicated.
 Therefore, I’ve put together an excel model that helps track all sources and uses of funds.
-Please see the handouts titled Mentee – Cash Flow and Forecast and refer to it as you read through this handout.
+Please see the handout titled Mentee – Cash Flow and Forecast and refer to it as you read through this blog.

 There are two sheets included in the Mentee – Cash Flow and Forecast handout, one titled Cash Flow which shows a 12-month historical perspective; and the other titled Forecast which gives a 12-month forecast.
 In the top section of both sheets, we cover all inflows.
 You will see separate line items for different sources of funds and a total cash line.
 For outflows, also on both sheets, you will see a section for expenses, giving, extraordinary expenses, investments, etc. You will also see a line that shows you your current net cash position for last month which is your beginning cash position for this month.
 It’s important in the forecast that every time you make a commitment to fund something in the future it is included in the model.
 Even if you have to guess the amount and month in which funds will be used.
 One of your objectives, in the forecast, is to look for any month in which you do not have sufficient funds to cover all outflows.